 Preparing a Resume

 Getting Ready for a Job Interview

-For assistance with resume writing, job search, interview, and other job related services, contact the Employment Development Specialist.
+For assistance with resume writing, job search, interview, and other job related services, contact the Counseling and Career Center.